Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 I have been teaching students on a regular basis since receiving my Violin Performance Degree in 2008, but have taught several students on and off for over 20 years.
 I also play in a local symphony.

 Theresa S. holds a Master of Music degree from Southern Methodist University and a Bachelor of Science in Music (Performance) from Texas Woman's University. and graduated Magna Cum Laude, in 1997.
 Featured in the 1995-1997 editions of the National Dean's List, inducted into the Phi Theta Kappa, Gamma Beta Phi, and Mu Phi Epsilon organizations, serving as the Mu Chi Chapter President from 1998-99.
 She holds a valid certificate from the Texas Board for Educator Certification.
 While attending SMU she was a Meadows Scholar.
+In 2000, she was accepted into the prestigious Musica Schola Cantorum program in Paris.
 A multiple award winner and featured in Who's Who; she was trained classically while studying with Carlo Pezzimenti and Robert Guthrie.
-Extensive experience with MIDI implementation of modern rack gear and the use of effects, amplification and ...
+Extensive experience with MIDI implementation of ...

 Many great musicians got their start in Dallas, including Stevie Ray Vaughan, Boz Scaggs, Stephen Stills, Meat Loaf and Edie Brickell.
 Musical talent has always been present in this city, and now you can join their ranks, no matter what instrument youâre interested in.
 Looking for Dallas violin lessons, for example?
 Youâve come to right place!